Get E-Book

 'PING\r\n'

 There is no universal fastest setting.
 Disabling Nagle often helps latency-sensitive small messages.
-Keeping Nagle enabled can reduce packet count for chatty code that emits many tiny writes and tolerates a little delay.
+Keeping Nagle enabled can reduce packet count for chatty code that emits many tiny writes and can tolerate delay.
 The right choice depends on protocol shape, RTT, message size, peer behavior, and whether the application already batches writes.

-Backpressure remains separate. setNoDelay(true) changes small-write send timing.
+Backpressure is still separate. setNoDelay(true) changes small-write send timing.
 It does not give the peer more receive buffer space.
 It does not make a slow remote application read faster.
 Large writes and sustained throughput still hit Node stream buffering, kernel send buffers, TCP flow control, and congestion control.

-One practical rule holds for raw TCP protocols: decide at connection setup, then measure with the real message pattern.
+For raw TCP protocols, decide during connection setup, then measure with the real message pattern.
 Toggling TCP_NODELAY in the middle of a connection is legal, but it makes packet behavior harder to reason about.
 A server should usually set it once when accepting the socket and keep application batching rules visible in code.

 socket.cork();